Recruit a New Apprentice

 Budgeting for an apprentice

-Apprenticeships are coordinated by the central HR team and are funded by the Apprenticeship Levy which means there are no additional costs to departments for the training.
-Please refer to the Government guidance on how apprenticeship levy funding works.
-The department may also receive incentive payments for recruiting apprentices.
+Apprenticeships are coordinated by your central HR team and training is funded by the Apprenticeship Growth and Skills Levy.
+The department may also receive incentive payments for recruiting apprentices age 16 - 18 years old.

 Expenses